rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Understanding historical documents, encoding alternate bases.
 - Remember: “Different cultures, different counting stories.”
+- Tip: Convert a modern number into a historical system as a warm-up to appreciate each system’s structure.

 ##### Block 6 – Mathematicians & Contributions
 🔹 **Definition:** Highlights key mathematicians and their contributions, emphasizing diverse backgrounds and eras.